BANGKOK | 23 September 2022

 Welcome to the podcast of Reporting ASEAN, a space for talking about things that are truly Southeast Asian.

-Today, we talk about the increasingly insecure, precarious life for the Rohingya refugees in Bangladesh – and how the political paralysis around their situation is raising grave health and humanitarian concerns.
+Today, we talk about the increasingly insecure, precarious life for the Rohingya refugees in Bangladesh, and how the political paralysis around their plight is raising grave health and humanitarian concerns.
+How much difference can they really make – humanitarian workers are asking.

 This is your host, Johanna Son.
 I spoke to Paul McPhun, who is director for Southeast Asia and the Pacific for Doctors Without Borders.
 Through more than 30 years, he has worked in various humanitarian emergencies in Africa, Latin America, the former Soviet republics, as well as Chechnya.

-We spoke soon after the fifth anniversary of the largest exodus of over 750,000 Rohingya from Myanmar on the 25th of August 2017 – a day that is now called Rohingya Genocide Remembrance Day.
-Entire communities fled across the border to Bangladesh from that day on, as the Myanmar military carried out scorched-earth operations following an attack by an armed Rohingya group in Rakhine state.
+We spoke soon after the fifth anniversary of the largest exodus of over 750,000 Rohingya from Myanmar on the 25th of August 2017 – a day that is called Rohingya Genocide Remembrance Day.
+Entire communities fled across the border to Bangladesh from that day on, fleeing the scorched-earth operations by the Myanmar military.

-Today, nearly a million Rohingya live in restricted settings that are sprawled across 16 kilometres of camps in Bangladesh.
+Today, nearly a million Rohingya live in restricted settings within 16 kilometres of camps in Bangladesh.

 The area is the world’s largest refugee camp – and the mainly Muslim Rohingya are the largest stateless population globally.